Create organizations when you want to group identities to suit your business needs.

 Users who belong to an organization are known as members of the organization.

-Only Identity Cloud administrators can create top-level organizations.
-In this example, Sam Carter is an Identity Cloud administrator.
+Only Identity Cloud tenant administrators can create top-level organizations.
+In this example, Sam Carter is an Identity Cloud tenant administrator.
 Sam has created a top-level organization in each realm.

 Sam can view and manage all identities within both the Alpha and Bravo realms:

-Organization owners' main job is to create organizations and sub-organizations.
+The main job of organization owners is to create organizations and sub-organizations.
 They also designate users, within the organizations they own, as administrators.
 Users who are authorized to manage identities within organizations are called organization administrators.

 In this example, Sam designated Alma as owner of the top-level organization in the Alpha realm.
 Alma grouped identities into sub-organizations.
 One sub-organization contains Acme Bank identities.
 A second sub-organization contains MexBanco identities.